rorosey/rorosey/README.md

 ## MY INTRO (˶^⩊^˶)

-☆ Please INT, c + h heavily encouraged!
+☆ Please interact ( tho u likely have to do it first) !!! c + h heavily encouraged!
+Not too good at making ponies yet...

 ☆ My name is Ros!
 I'm 19 bodily yrs and autistic,,, I have social anxiety so I may be awkward to talk to at first!